Fabreget/Fabreget/README.md

 - 👋 Hi, I’m @Fabreget
-- 👀 I’m interested in football
+- 👀 I’m interested in football and Gaming
 - 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on Team Tech
 - 📫 How to reach me Linkined